-Proposed law provides for definitions of "burden", "compelling state interest", "demonstrates", "person", and "government or governmental agency".
+Proposed law provides for definitions of "burden", "compelling state interest", "demonstrates", "exercise of religion", "person", and "government or governmental agency".

 Proposed law provides that nothing in proposed law shall be construed to allow any person to cause physical injury to another person.